loferris/artificer/docs/BATCH_PROCESSING.md

 ## Overview

-The ai-workflow-engine batch processing system allows you to process large collections of documents through multi-phase AI pipelines with automatic checkpointing, cost tracking, and progress monitoring.
+The artificer batch processing system allows you to process large collections of documents through multi-phase AI pipelines with automatic checkpointing, cost tracking, and progress monitoring.

 **Perfect for:**
 - Processing 100+ research papers through extraction → summarization → categorization